 The songs have been completely reworked into modern roots reggae classics, featuring Glen Latouche’s seductively honeyed lead vocals at the fore and a rock solid rhythm section led by T Carthy providing the irresistible force at the rear.
 Of course, the band still roam free across the musical spectrum, bringing in dashes of jazz and soul alongside the reggae and folk, but always with an air of good humor and, more than anything, a desire to make you dance.

-Whatever has changed, Edward II remains a great live act that’s certain to bring the Costa del Folk crowd to their feet.
+Whatever has changed, Edward II remains a great live act that’s certain to bring the audience to their feet.